 As of 2015, all new cold-drink equipment will be HFC-free.

-Off track.
-In 2012, our system purchased approximately 245,000 units of HFC-free equipment (approximately 21 percent of new equipment purchases), bringing our global total to over 800,000 units.
+In 2013, we placed approximately 280,000 units of HFC-free equipment (approximately 23 percent of new equipment purchases), bringing our global total to more than 1 million units.

 Because of the high global warming potential of hydrofluorocarbons (HFCs), we are phasing out the use of HFC refrigerants in our cold-drink equipment.
 With more than 14 million dispensers, vending machines and coolers in the marketplace, we have an enormous opportunity to make a difference.
 We believe we can avoid the emission of more than 52.5 million metric tons of CO2 equivalent over the next several years—which is equal to the annual greenhouse gas emissions of over 10.9 million passenger vehicles.